klymacks/klymacks/README.md

-I'm a new developer working on creating a PayID at klymacks/klymacks.github.io that you can now test with bitcoin and XRP by inputing "pay$klymacks.github.io" into the send field for wallet transactions.
-There's no need to send funds to test functionality.
-Any generous donations will be used for further development projects.
+I'm a new developer working on collecting bitcoin for projects at klymacks.btc.
+Try inputting it in your bitcoin wallets address bar to send some right now.